Clinton-Davis/CapeTowns_Best_Bits/README.md

 <a name="features"></a>
 ## Features

+- **Current local weather** <br>
-- [Weather_Api](https://openweathermap.org/api) Up to date local Weather, including wind speed and directions.
-Cape Town is known to be the Cape of Storms and can have fierce wind and Weather, so having this makes the decision to be indoor or outs easier.
-More details are available with when the Wind Icon or Temperature is clicked. i.e., Sunrise and Sunset times / Humidity /Air Pressure if Clouds or rain is forecast.<br>
+Current local weather using [Weather_Api](https://openweathermap.org/api) , including wind speed and directions.
+Cape Town is known to be the Cape of Storms and can have fierce wind and Weather, so having this helps the user decide to be indoor or outs.
+More details are available when clicking on the Wind Icon or Temperature. i.e., Sunrise and Sunset times / Humidity /Air Pressure if Clouds or rain is forecast.<br>
+- **Destination Information** <br>
-- Each destination is linked to the [Google Maps Api](https://cloud.google.com/maps-platform) using the google place id, and we can get the LNG and LAT / local phone number (if any) and website (If any).
+Each destination is linked to the [Google Maps Api](https://cloud.google.com/maps-platform) using the google place id so that the user can get the location of the destination its local phone number (if any) and website (If any).
+- **Users Current Location**<br>
-- [HTML5](https://en.wikipedia.org/wiki/HTML) Geolocation API let us get the current position of the user using the app from a browser.
-With permission for the user to do so.
+[HTML5](https://en.wikipedia.org/wiki/HTML) Geolocation API let the webpage get the current position of the user using a browser.
+On first use, the browers will ask the user for permission to use user location.
+- **Step by step instructions**<br>
-- When the user clicks on the 'Get Directions' button after selecting the desired destination.
-The [Google Maps Api](https://cloud.google.com/maps-platform) triggers the [HTML5](https://en.wikipedia.org/wiki/HTML) Geolocation API and triggers the custom loading.. animation.
-When the data returned to the user, it populated the Map Information section.
+When the user 'clicks' on the 'Get Directions' button after selecting the desired destination.
+The [Google Maps Api](https://cloud.google.com/maps-platform) triggers the [HTML5](https://en.wikipedia.org/wiki/HTML) Geolocation API, which triggers the custom loading.. animation.
+When the data is returned to the user, it populates the Map Information section.
-- Giving the user *step by step instructions*
+- **AutoReplay email.**<br>
-- Contact page with email comments or questions.
+On the contact us page, there is a form for email comments or questions.
-- AutoReplay email.

 ### Features Left to Implement
+-  **Directions to be emailed**<br>

-- Step by step directions to be emailed to the user.
+Step by step directions to be emailed to the user.<br>
+-  **Changing Themes**<br>
+I want to implement a change in the Background Picture with night and Day. i.e., when its night, change the image to a nighttime image and headings change accordingly.<br>
+-  **Additional List**<br>
-I would like to implement another *Night Club* list that appears after sunset.
+I want to implement a *Night Club* list that appears after sunset.
 A list of all the night clubs in Cape Town.
-- I would like to implement a change in the Background Picture with night and Day. i.e., when its night, change the image to a nighttime image and headings change accordingly.
+-  **Local Time**<br>
-- Would like to implement users local time to be displayed, through HTML Geolocation.
+Would like to implement users local time to be displayed, through HTML Geolocation.
+-  **Data Server**<br>
-- I would like to have the data for all the listing to be on an external server and reach them with a JSON call and not have them internally.
+I want to have the data for all the listing to be on an external server and reach them with a JSON call and not have them internally.

 <a name="testing"></a>
 ## Testing